 When is a Car Accident Injury Not Serious Enough to Justify a Lawsuit?

-Some injuries are a no brainer.
-Broken bones, amputations, spinal injuries, traumatic brain injuries, ruptured organs, and other potentially life-threatening conditions are worthy of a lawsuit against the driver who caused them if adequate compensation cannot be reached in negotiations.
+Broken bones, amputations, spinal injuries, traumatic brain injuries, ruptured organs, and other potentially life-threatening conditions are worthy of a lawsuit against the driver who caused them.
 Fortunately, the majority of injuries we see from car crashes are not life-threatening.
-The downside is they can be persistent and disrupt your daily life, work, and family routines.
+However, these non-lethal conditions may still prove to be persistent and disrupt your daily life, work, and family routines.

 Soft tissue injuries are among the most common complaints from car accidents.
 Whiplash injuries lead to thousands of personal injury claims every year.
 Whiplash is a non-medical term that refers to a neck tissue injury caused by the rapid back-and-forth motion a collision often causes to the head and neck.
 Rear-end accidents are among the most common wrecks on the highways of Maryland and they often cause whiplash injuries.